-- 1) Adjust Axis 2 to the -60 $^{\circ}$ position, Axis 3 to the 60 $^{\circ}$ position, and all other axes to the zero position; - 2) Remove plugs from the oil inlet and oil outlet for Axis 3; - 3) Install the G1/8 nozzle at the oil inlet; - 4) Refill oil from the oil inlet with an oil gun.
-The refill speed should not exceed 300g/min, until the old oil is completely emptied and the new oil flows out.
-When the grease replacement is completed, install the plug at the oil inlet, and apply the Three Bond 1215 sealant to the thread; - 5) Before installing the plug at the oil outlet, run Axis 3 for 20min at the velocity of V1000 50% in the motion range of ±70° to discharge redundant grease and gas;

-6) Wipe the redundant grease out of oil outlet with a cloth, and install the plug at the oil outlet.
+- 1) Adjust every axis to zero position; - 2) Remove plugs from the oil filling port and oil outlet for Axis 3 (exchange the position of the oil filling port and oil outlet for ceiling mounting); - 3) Install the G1/8 nozzle at the oil filling port; - 4) Refill oil from the oil filling port with an oil gun.
+The refill speed should not exceed 300g/min.
+The replacement is complete when the old oil is completely emptied and the new oil flows out.
+Then install the plug at the oil filling port and apply the Three Bond 1215 sealant to the thread; - 5) Before installing the plug in the oil outlet, run axis 3 for 20 min at the speed of V1000 50% in the motion range of ±70°, discharge redundant grease and gas; - 6) Wipe the redundant grease out of the oil outlet with a cloth, and install the plug at the oil outlet.
 Apply the Three Bond 1215 sealant to the screw thread of the plug.